atturk/EldenRingBowFarming/README.md

 Download latest version from [here](https://github.com/iltitti/EldenRingBowFarming/releases/tag/success)

-Here are the requirements you need to meet in order for this to work.
-Some of them are the same as the ones in the [Automatic Farming Script for Elden Ring by KaiDaLuck](https://github.com/KaiDaLuck/EldenRingFarming)
+### Installation

-All versions only work if the "directkeys.py" file is in the same folder as the script.
+1) Put "directkeys.py" and "BowFarmingAFK.py" in the same folder

-Only works with python installed.
-- You do that by typing "python" in cmd, after which microsoft store opens, where you can install it.

-In order to use most versions you need to install the "keyboard" package.
-To install keyboard on Windows 10/11:
+2) if you do not have python, install it by typing "python" in cmd or by downloading it from [here](https://www.python.org/downloads/)
-- type "py -m pip install --upgrade keyboard" or "python -m pip install --upgrade keyboard" in command line (cmd).
+3) Install the "keyboard" package by typing "py -m pip install --upgrade keyboard" or "python -m pip install --upgrade keyboard" in cmd

-Ingame requirements:
+### Ingame requirements:
 - Hold the bow in both hands
-- make sure you have a lot of arrows
+- buy as many arrows as you can, most merchants sell an infinite amount of them
-- make sure your bow has the skill "Mighty Shot"
+- make sure your bow has the skill "Mighty Shot".
+You can buy it from the Twin Maiden Husks at the roundtable hold
 - rebind "Skill" to "J", "Guard" to "O" and "Attack" to "P" in the settings
 - mark the "Palace Approach Ledge-Road" site of grace in your grace menu on the map. do that by standing or sitting at the site of grace and pressing the following buttons:
 -     XBOX Controller: MENU, Y, RS
 -     PS Controller: SHARE, TRIANGLE, R3
 -     Keyboard: G, F, Z

+### How to run

+Open cmd, type in "py" or "python", leave a space and drag "BowFarmingAFK.py" onto the terminal.
+As in [KaiDaLuck version](https://github.com/KaiDaLuck/EldenRingFarming), a 5 second countdown will begin.
+You should be able to stop the macro anytime by pressing enter